 \subsection{Dataset Generation}

-We design the first large-scale dataset (balanced with 100,800 entries) for evaluating intersectional bias in South Asian LLMs, spanning \textbf{10 languages} (6 Indo-Aryan: Bengali/Bangla, Hindi, Urdu, Punjabi, Marathi, Gujarati; 4 Dravidian: Telugu, Kannada, Malayalam, Tamil), \textbf{48 identity combinations} with 4 varying dimensions (religion, gender, marital status, children), and \textbf{3 real-world, open-ended applications} (storytelling, hobbies/values, to-do lists).
-This enables auditing of South Asian LLMs at the intersection of culture, identity, and everyday tasks.
-See Appendix~\ref{appendix:data} for post-processing and compute details.
+We design the first large-scale dataset (balanced with 100,800 entries) to evaluate intersectional bias in South Asian LLMs, spanning \textbf{10 languages} (6 Indo-Aryan: Bengali/Bangla, Hindi, Urdu, Punjabi, Marathi, Gujarati; 4 Dravidian: Telugu, Kannada, Malayalam, Tamil), \textbf{48 identity combinations} with 4 dimensions (religion, gender, marital status, children), and \textbf{3 real-world, open-ended applications} (stories, hobbies/values, to-do lists), with 70 iterations for balance and scale.
+This enables auditing of South Asian LLMs at the intersection of culture, identity, and daily tasks.
+See Appendix~\ref{appendix:data} for structure, processing, and compute details.